ombrellus/MewgenicsScriptResources/character_formatting.md

 `can_get_bonus bool` -- If it can gain bonus abilities

-`brain Brain_Type` -- Brain used by the character, will change how it takes decisions [GenericBrain PatternBrain PlayerBrain NoBrain]
+`brain Brain_Type` -- Brain used by the character, will change how it takes decisions [GenericBrain PatternBrain PlayerBrain NoBrain DicerBrain]

 `move_weights MoveWeight_Type` -- movement decision weights used by the character